vvscode/docs/README.md

 > Here's some very informational text.
 ```

-You can use any of the following keywords in the note title:
+You can use any of the following keywords in the notetitle:
 - note
 - info
 - information